|

 him with all he desired.
 He drank the full of two large bowls, into

 each of which he put a teacupful of sugar.
+He explained

 that he was unable to partake of solid food on account of his cancer,